open-telemetry/opentelemetry-js/doc/metrics.md

 ### Metric Attributes

-While name and measurement are the minimum required to record a metric measurement, most of the time they will not be enough information on their own to effectively observer an application.
+While name and measurement are the minimum required to record a metric measurement, most of the time they will not be enough information on their own to effectively observe an application.
 To solve this, OpenTelemetry uses _Metric Attributes_.
 Metric attributes are object with string keys and string values which add more context to the measurement.